 Sex during pregnancy does not cause you to have a miscarriage, however, experiencing heavy bleeding or long-term bleeding can be an indication that you're at risk of pregnancy loss.

 If you are experiencing heavy bleeding for several days or experiencing these symptoms, contact your doctor right away.

-What Should You Do After Bleeding After Sex?
+What Should You Do After Bleeding After Sex When Pregnant?

 Even having known that bleeding during pregnancy can be completely normal, seeing any amount of blood after having sex can make you worried and concerned.
 Checking in with your doctor will be the best course of action to be sure there is no reason to worry and will also give you peace of mind.

 If the bleeding is heavy and consistent or you’re experiencing pain in your abdominal or back area, go to the emergency room immediately so that you can get your symptoms monitored right away.

 It’s best to rule out any medical issues or pregnancy problems, so don’t hesitate to call your doctor if you feel like the bleeding isn’t normal.

 If you decide to call your doctor to address the complications or worries you’ve been having such as symptoms, or pains, they’ll ask you questions such as: